Beta Delphini: Nomenclature

 β Delphini (Latinised to Beta Delphini) is the binary's Bayer designation.
 The designations of the two components as Beta Delphini A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

-Beta Delphini bore an historical name, Rotanev, which arose as follows: Niccolò Cacciatore was the assistant to Giuseppe Piazzi, and later his successor as Director of the Palermo Observatory.
+Beta Delphini bore a historical name, Rotanev, which arose as follows: Niccolò Cacciatore was the assistant to Giuseppe Piazzi, and later his successor as Director of the Palermo Observatory.
 The name first appeared in Piazzi's Palermo Star Catalogue.
 When the Catalogue was published in 1814, the unfamiliar names Sualocin and Rotanev were attached to Alpha and Beta Delphini, respectively.
 Eventually the Reverend Thomas Webb, a British astronomer, puzzled out the explanation.
 Cacciatore's name, Nicholas Hunter in English translation, would be Latinized to Nicolaus Venator.
 Reversing the letters of this construction produces the two names.
 They have endured, the result of Cacciatore's little practical joke of naming the two after himself.
 How Webb arrived at this explanation 45 years after the publication of the catalogue is still a mystery.

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Rotanev for the component Beta Delphini A on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 瓠瓜 (Hù Guā), meaning Good Gourd, refers to an asterism consisting of Beta Delphini, Alpha Delphini, Gamma^{2} Delphini, Delta Delphini, and Zeta Delphini.